t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 Bluetooth devices start as unprovisioned.
 Initial trust is established as a consequence of exchanging public keys and performing the authentication.
 If the public keys are ephemeral, there is no initial credential establishment.

 ### Initial trust based on the credentials installed

+Benefit on certificate over bootstrapping key only in DPP

 These credentials may very from the time of installing, and the entity to which it related.
 In this sense, they could be from the  manufacturer, owner or other entity.